-Proposals for presentations at the annual conference are accepted throughout the year, but specific deadlines do carry certain benefits.
-The content of the proposal should address the topics outlined in the Proposal Guidelines, fit into one of the presentation types, and include all requested biographical information.
+We accept proposals for presentations at the annual conference throughout the year, with regular intermediate review deadlines.
+The content of your proposal should address the topics outlined in the Proposal Guidelines, fit into one of the presentation types, and include all requested biographical information.

 Go to Submitting Your Work: Conference Presentations for information, timelines, and step-by-step instructions.
 If you wish to participate in the community but are unable to attend the conference in person, you may still submit a proposal for article submission.

 We invite scholars and practitioners working in sporrt to submit an article for peer-review and possible publication in the International Journal of Sport and Society.
 If you are attending the International Conference on the Sport and Society, you may submit a complete academic article based on your accepted presentation proposal.
 If you are not attending the conference, you may submit a paper based on your accepted proposal for article submission.

 If your article is accepted after peer review, publication in the International Journal of Sport and Society requires community membership.
 If you attend the conference in person, you receive knowledge community membership until one year after the end of the conference.
 If you are not attending the conference, we offer a stand-alone membership option.